blueokanna/BlueHash/README.md

 fn main() {
    // Test Data
    let test_data = b"Hello, world!
-This is a test message for BlueHash";
+This is a test message for BlueHash!";

    // Initialize the BlueHash128 hasher
    let mut hasher128 = BlueHashCore::new(DigestSize::Bit128);